-Moisture meters can test the moisture content of many different types of material, including drywall, paneling, and wood studs.
-Furniture makers and other woodworkers use the meters frequently to ensure they’re working with a quality product, and flooring contractors use the meters to determine ideal moisture conditions when installing a laminate or wood floor over a concrete slab or subfloor.
+Moisture meters can test the moisture content of many different materials, including drywall, paneling, and wood studs.
+Furniture makers and other woodworkers use them frequently to ensure they’re working with a quality product, and flooring contractors use the meters to determine ideal moisture conditions when installing a laminate or wood floor over a concrete slab or subfloor.

-For home and building inspectors, a moisture meter is a necessary tool in their arsenal for verifying the condition of a home.
-Similarly, you can use a moisture meter to make sure that your home is moisture-free, or ensure the quality of material during DIY projects.
-A moisture meter can help you decide if you have too much moisture or need a humidifier.
-The products below represent some of the best moisture meters in their respective categories for DIYers based on accuracy, ease of use, and overall efficacy, along with a pro pick for anyone wanting professional-level features.
+For home and building inspectors, a moisture detector is necessary for verifying the condition of a home.
+Similarly, you can use this tool to verify that your home is moisture-free or ensure the quality of materials during DIY projects.
+A moisture meter can help you determine if there is too much moisture or your home needs a dehumidifier.

-- BEST BANG FOR THE BUCK: Proster Handheld Wood Moisture Meter
+- BEST BANG FOR THE BUCK: Proster Digital Handheld Moisture Meter for Wood

-- UPGRADE PICK: Lignomat Moisture Meter Mini-Ligno E/D
+- UPGRADE PICK: Wagner Meters Orion 940 Pinless Wood Moisture Meter

-- BEST FOR WOOD: Tavool Wood Moisture Meter
+- BEST FOR WOOD: Tavool Digital Pin Moisture Meter for Wood

 - BEST FOR PROFESSIONALS: Protimeter BLD5365 Surveymaster Moisture Meter